4.b.2. Efficacy and optimization

 Teleological or finalist evolution

-If the existence of non-random genetic variability in the genotype is accepted and, indeed, that the majority of them cannot be random in genomes or complex systems due to the interrelation that they will necessarily have, and much less in the case of an evolutionary leap that can generate what is known as the missing link, it is easy to accept the modifications in the genotype due to environmental conditions as Lamarck suggested.
+The majority of genetic variability cannot be random in genomes or complex systems due to the interrelation that changes will necessarily have.
+Likewise, it would be tough in the case of an evolutionary leap –generating a missing link.
+If the existence of non-random variability is accepted, it should be easy to admit modifications in the genotype due to environmental conditions, as Lamarck suggested.

-There are always aspects that can be improved in the phenotype and not only for environmental purposes; surely these aspects are counted by the millions in superior animals.
+There are always aspects to improve in the phenotype and not only for environmental purposes; probably, maybe millions in superior animals.

-Obviously, the most efficient improvements will be more successful in life and in the mechanism of natural selection, but the origin of evolution is the initial improvement through the non-random genetic variability.
+The improvements will be more successful in life and with the mechanism of natural selection.
+Still, the source of evolution is the first improvement through the non-random genetic variability.

-On the other hand, the sexual differentiation allows us to choose between two lines of a different evolution to achieve the objective of improvement of the living beings and, in short, of life.
-In some way, there should be a mechanism that allows us to choose the optimal genotype or source in each particular case.
-If a gene is operative or significant, it should be for some reason or cause and there will be a moment in which its significance has been determined.
+Sexual differentiation also allows us to choose between two lines of evolution and achieve the objective of improving living beings and, in short, of life.
+In some way, there should be a mechanism permitting to pick off the optimal genotype or source in each particular case.
+If a gene is operative or significant, it should be for some reason or cause, and there was a moment in which its significance showed.

-The genetic information or genotype not only is made up of instructions in order to develop the new being but rather it will also incorporate conditions of development of such instructions, it is what is known as epigenetic.
-A similar classic example could be the existence of markers of when a gene has to behave like a dominant gene, although it is very doubtful because we will have a problem when the two genes have that marker of expression in the phenotype.
+The genetic information or genotype has instructions to develop the new being and conditions of development of such guidelines; it is epigenetics in a broad sense.
+An easy solution could be gene markers to behave like dominant.
+However, it is very doubtful because there will be a problem when the two genes have the same tag.

-What is indeed more feasible is that it incorporates related information, such as from how many ancient generations have a part of the genotype or genetic code or if a certain part of the genotype is considered to be of a structural nature, which would be similar to marking it as dominant but conceptually different.
+Possibly, it incorporates related information, such as the first generation **, which included the new code in the genotype, or if it has a structural nature, which would be similar to marking it as dominant, but conceptually different.

-Currently, it is accepted that a great part of the genetic code contained in the genotype is used in the development of the new being; suffice to recall one of the presentations in print about the human genome where that which attracted the most attention was how small it was and the number of non-operative genetic codes that the Y chromosome has.
-It seems that nature does not eliminate the part of the genetic code that has been modified but rather keeps a copy just in case.
-It is not very well-known why it is wanted, but an experienced programmer would perfectly understand the different uses that can be given to a non-operative code in the configuration of any computer program.
-In any case, the part of the operative code of the genotype and that which isn’t have to be marked or identified in some way.
+A high proportion of the genetic code in the genotype seems not to develop the new being.
+Suffice to recall news about the human genome attracting the Y chromosome’s attention regarding how small it is and the number of non-operative genetic codes.
+It appears nature does not eliminate the modified portion of the genome but keeps a copy just in case.
+It is uncertain why, but an experienced programmer would effortlessly understand the utility of a non-operative code in the configuration of any computer program could have.
+In any case, the non-operative genetic code must have a means of identification.

-Just like any programmer, if we living beings had this related information and methods that allow us to reduce the risk of the introduction of new genetic information in our genotype due to the consequences that it can have for the new being while developing the phenotype, we could carry out many more modifications than the contrary.
+Like a programmer, if living beings had information and methods to reduce the risk of introducing new genetic information in their genotype, they could carry out many more modifications.